 Following these three intensives, a challenge was identified: what kind of impact will these activities and improvisation in general really have on the curricula of our institutions?
 How do we continue with this unique cooperation and exchange of expertise?
-Faced with these challenges, the project consortium decided to apply for a ERASMUS+ Strategic Partnership, in which the cooperation that was established during the intensives would be taken to a next level, primarily by looking into teaching and learning practices in improvisation in more detail and by developing structural forms of European cooperation in the field of improvisation teaching through the development of a number of European Joint Modules in Improvisation.
-This led to the establishment of the METRIC project.
+Faced with these challenges, the project consortium decided to apply for a ERASMUS+ Strategic Partnership, coordinated by the Estonian Academy of Music and Theatre.
+With this Strategic Partnership, the cooperation that was established during the intensives would be taken to a next level, primarily by looking into teaching and learning practices in improvisation in more detail and by developing structural forms of European cooperation in the field of improvisation teaching through the development of a number of European Joint Modules in Improvisation.
+This led to the establishment of the METRIC Project.

 A short film about the European Intensive project on Improvisation held in Den Haag in 2013: